 To be sure, the defeat of Hoss’ lawsuit isn’t at all surprising.
 In a place like America where the First Amendment is a big deal and offers protections to both comedians and non-comedians alike, a doctrine like “fair use” serves as an important tool for the promotion of free expression and debate in the public square.
 Some critics, though, who perceive H3H3 as bullies, have frowned upon the fact that even sometimes spiteful actors like the Kleins are granted free speech protections for their offensive work.
 But, oh, well, this is America and the First Amendment is just doing its job in our national conversation.
 In this copyright context, this means that a person using somebody else’s copyrighted work doesn’t necessarily need the permission of the owner of the earlier work.
 Nor does the person have to say something nice about the earlier work.
 They can be as snarky as they want to be.
 As a matter of fact, such a person is protected as long as he is traveling along the lane of commentary upon or critique of the said work.

 Anyhow, from the court’s decision, it is clear that Hoss fell into a common error among copyright plaintiffs regarding the exact extent of the copyright protection that their work enjoys.
 The problem is made worse by the fact that assessing a doctrine like “fair use” in any litigation is typically a “fact-intensive” inquiry, as the lawyers would say.
 It is generally a case-by-case situation, meaning that no set-formula exists beforehand for making the call in each case.
 So, one thing to keep in mind is that just because somebody has copied another person’s copyrighted work for inclusion in their own production does not mean that they’ve run the red light yet.
 Not even in a situation where the second work has copied a whole lot from the first work, as noted above.
 As the court made clear, the second work is allowed to use as much of the first work as is necessary to accomplish what the court called the “transformative purpose of critical commentary” of the first work.
+(As we all know from simple English language, to “transform” something is to change or alter the said thing.)

 In practical terms, determining how much is needed for such purpose depends both on the “context” of the work and the “utility” of the portion copied.
 In plain language, the second person is allowed to copy as much as he needs in order for the portion copied from the first work to make sense in the second work; of course, by itself the second work now represents a transformation of the first work.
 Incidentally, speaking of “reaction videos” in a battle between YouTube channels, it bears noting that if the second work simply copied and presented the first work to its viewers with very little or no commentary or criticism of the first work, then it’s difficult to say that it is a “transformation” of the first work.